canonical/charmed-aether-sd-core/docs/tutorials/getting_started.md

 The deployment is ready when all the charms are in the `Active/Idle` state.<br>
 It is normal for `grafana-agent` to remain in waiting state.<br>
-It is also expected that `traefik` goes to the error state (related Traefik [bug](https://github.com/canonical/traefik-k8s-operator/issues/361)).

 Example: